Jess-5bit/retrorewind/retrorewind/files/README.md

 CODE
 HTML5 - Structure and content
 CSS - Styling, effects and responsive layouts.
-You'll see in the larger device media query, clamp() is used frequently as initially vw  was chosen as the unit but after further research, realised it wasn't good for accessibility.
+You'll see in the larger device media query, clamp() is used frequently.
+Initially vw was chosen as the unit but after further research, I realised it wasn't good for accessibility.
 JavaScript - Interactive features, functionality and loading of data GitHub Pages - Hosting games
 Fonts - Self-hosted Press Start 2P (Open Font License) and Roboto Mono (Google Fonts, Open Font License)